justinsortland20/GratiFlow/README.md

 ## How to Run the Project

-1. Extract files
+1. Extract the provided files to your local machine.

-2. Navigate to project directory
+2. Navigate to the project directory.

 ```
 cd path/to/extracted-folder
 ```

-3. (optional) Install Node.js, if not already installed on your machine
+3. (optional) Install Node.js, if it's not already installed on your machine.

-4. Install dependencies
+4. Install the dependencies.

 ```
 npm install
 ```

-6. Set up Firebase
+6. Set up Firebase.

+*

-7. Run the application
+8. Run the application.

 ## Video Demonstration